-Citrix SSO for iOS and macOS devices
+Citrix SSO for iOS and Citrix Secure Access for macOS

-Users with hardware which cannot be upgraded to one of the earlier mentioned versions (macOS 10.15 and macOS 11.0) have access to the last compatible version on the App Store, but there is no further updates to the older versions.
+- Users with hardware which cannot be upgraded to one of the earlier mentioned versions (macOS 10.15 and macOS 11.0) have access to the last compatible version on the App Store, but there is no further updates to the older versions.

 - Password tokens: A password token is a 6-digit code which is an alternative to Secondary Password Services such as VIP, OKTA.
 This code uses the Time-based One Time Password (T-OTP) protocol to generate the OTP code similar to services such as Google Authenticator and Microsoft Authenticator.
 Users are prompted for two passwords during authentication to Citrix Gateway for a given Active Directory user.
 The second factor is a changing six-digit code that users copy from a registered third-party service such as Google or Microsoft Authenticator into the desktop browser.
 Users must first register for T-OTP on the Citrix ADC appliance.
 For registration steps, refer https://support.citrix.com/article/CTX228454.
 On the app, users can add the OTP feature by scanning the QR Code generated on Citrix ADC or manually entering the TOTP secret.
 OTP Tokens once added show up on the Password Tokens segment on the user interface.

 To improve the experience, adding an OTP prompts the user to create a VPN profile automatically.
 Users can take advantage of this VPN profile to connect to the VPN directly from their iOS devices.